rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### List Attachments

-Retrieves attachments matching the given request parameters
+This action is used to retrieves attachments matching the given request parameters

 ##### Input